ballerina-attic/invoking-soap-service/README.md

 ### Deploying locally

 - As the first step, you can build a Ballerina executable archive (.balx) of the client that you developed.
-Navigate to `consuming-a-soap-service/guide` and run the following command.
+Navigate to `invoking-soap-service/guide` and run the following command.
 ```bash
    $ ballerina build invoking_soap_service
 ```

-- Once the consuming_a_soap_service.balx is created inside the target folder, you can run that with the following command.
+- Once the invoking_soap_service.balx is created inside the target folder, you can run that with the following command.
 ```bash
    $ ballerina run target/invoking_soap_service.balx
 ```